A note from Rod…

 Many years have passed with Cristofer, some situations were not so good where tough love was needed, (he was a teenager) but through it all, Nancy and I did our best to guide and direct him.
 We loved him.
 We protected, trusted, hoped, persevered and didn’t give up on him.
 That’s what 2nd Milers do, we go the 2nd Mile for those in need, for the least of these.
 We love.

 To all who support 2nd Mile, I want to thank you for protecting us with your prayers, trusting us, hoping for miracles in the lives of those we serve and for persevering through tough times.
 Thanks for not failing to love!

-Great verbs showing us what real love should look like in real life.
+Great verse showing us what real love should look like in real life.